Thibka/zoomer/README.md

 Besides, when combined with a transform-origin or translate, it can be tricky to precisely anticipate what the result of the scale transformation will be.

 This class provides a light and precise zoom/dezoom animation with constant image sharpness.
+The zoom and dezoom areas can be provided with a tool like Photoshop.

 [Demo](https://jsfiddle.net/Wonderbanners/bc2xdsfq/11/).